Affordable Supermarkets in Germany [Where to Shop in 2026]

 | Tegut | Organic-leaning supermarket | 💶💶💶 | Sustainability focus, mainly central Germany |

-A few things worth understanding about this table.
-The price levels are relative to each other, not to some abstract standard.
-A 💶💶 store like REWE is still perfectly affordable for most expats.
-It’s just noticeably pricier than Aldi on a weekly shop.
-The cheapest supermarket in Germany by most measures is Aldi, closely followed by Lidl and Penny, though the gap between discounters and full supermarkets has narrowed slightly in recent years as chains compete harder for budget-conscious shoppers.
+The price levels here are relative to each other, not to some external benchmark.
+A 💶💶 store like REWE is still completely affordable for most expats living in Germany.
+It simply costs more than Aldi on a comparable weekly shop.
+According to a 2026 consumer price comparison by Statista, Aldi remains the cheapest major supermarket chain in Germany, with Lidl and Penny close behind.
+The gap between discounters and full supermarkets has narrowed slightly as chains compete harder for budget-conscious shoppers, but it remains meaningful over the course of a month.

 The Discounters: Where Most Germans Actually Shop